JoonaV556/Infinite-Ball-Jumper/README.md

-# hxrc-codetask-2024-joona-v
+# Infinite Ball Jumper

 Play on itchio:
 https://coronal556.itch.io/2024-coding-task-joona-v

 My fork of the minigame coding task

 This is my version of the infinite ball jumper game.
+I built this as a recruitment task for dev-lead position at Helsinki XR Center.

 Features:
 	- procedural / endless spawning of obstacles and game objects - The algorithm is almost random but it has a few rules to prevent some stupid stuff from happening